gargium/gargium.github.io/_posts/2017-03-27-boom-bust-index.md

 ---

 ## Overview
 This summer, I was given the opportunity to participate in AT&T's Big Data Hackathon in San Francisco.
-The aim of the hackathon is simple: utilize data in a way that could bring us one step closer to realizing the #SmartCities Initiative.
+The hackathon's aim is simple: utilize data in a way that could bring us one step closer to realizing the #SmartCities Initiative.

 Smart Cities is a movement that seeks to make our cities more connected.
 Human beings generate mind-boggling amounts of data, just by existing in today's world.
 We can leverage this data to create a framework that helps cities "become cleaner, safer, and more connected to their citizens."
 Ideally, the framework would be interwoven with aspects of everyday life in a city, including transportation to and from places, the way we interact with automobiles and other machines, energy and resource usage patterns, and civic engagement.
 The end result is a city that has the infrastructure and transparency to enrich the lives of everyone that lives and works there.